Glabay/Little-Blue-Buddy-LilBlu/docs/index.md

 > - - The Pack Leader will assign one hound to fetch and download 16 files. anything remaining will have another hound pick up the slack.
 > - - Creating the document first, and then filling it with data allows for the clear view that if the file is empty, we have to ask the customer for the file; avoiding a Production Hold.
 > - This is a key feature that will help agents not miss or overlook files

+### Document Renaming;
+> Rename multiple images for a gallery in 3 seconds flat (or any other document type)
+> Use a predefined prefix, or enter your own before submitting

+### Exception emailing;
+> As soon as you open the window the date and time are autofilled; easy tracking of your time, forget to enter a finish time?
+Not a problem, it will fill it in when you hit send.
+That will email off to the right depot/distro in the correct/expected template

+### Templates;
+> doing a follow-up, scheduling a callback? most of the redundant information will auto-populate then you only have to worry about the reason, then click to have the expected template copied to your Clipboard

 ### EcomRipper;
 > When the customer has an existing Online-Store and wishes to use the products from it